-COUNSELING CENTER
+COUNSELING

-The Counseling Center offers professional help for students experiencing personal and academic concerns.
-The center is open to all undergraduate, graduate, and law students.
+The Counseling staff offers professional help for students experiencing personal and academic concerns.
+Counseling is open to all undergraduate, graduate, and law students.
 Appointments with the staff are free of charge.
 Occasional, focused behavioral group therapy on specific topics is available.
-Two licensed psychologists, two licensed counselors, a psychiatrist, a psychiatric nurse practitioner, and three intern counselors serve on the staff.
+Three licensed psychologists, a licensed counselor, a psychiatrist, a psychiatric nurse practitioner, and three intern counselors serve on the staff.
 The psychiatrist and the psychiatric nurse practitioner see students primarily for medication management, and each is available one half-day a week.

-The primary purpose of the center is to provide problem resolution services and short-term focused therapy.
+The primary purpose of Counseling is to provide problem resolution services and short-term focused therapy.
 Students who need long-term treatment, and/or more than four sessions a month, and/or specialty treatment, such as for an eating disorder, should make arrangements to see a mental health professional in the local area.
-A referral list is available at the center.
-All appointments and information shared at the center are held in strict confidence.
+A referral list is available at the Counseling office.
+All appointments and information shared at Counseling are held in strict confidence.